bozduran/AutoPartsEcommerce/README.md

 # AutoPartsEcommerce
 This web shop is designed using Angular for frontend and Spring framework for the backend.

-Here you can see the link to the backend:[Spring backend](https://github.com/bozduran/PartsWarehouseManager) Here you can see a demo of the working app:[Demo video]()
+Here you can see the link to the backend:[Spring backend](https://github.com/bozduran/PartsWarehouseManager).

+Here you can see a demo of the working app:[Demo video]().

 Among those 2 framework I have used [Okta](https://developer.okta.com/) for the security and [Stripe](https://stripe.com/en-gr)